What should you do if your kids have been vaping? Learn all you can about it and then start the conversation with them.

 “I thought marijuana was no big deal. … I felt I could stand out if I did crazy things.”
 That was before Kevin West put a bullet through his head — stoned on pot.
+The reality of drug use and addiction isn’t always pretty.

 Kevin went from house to house with his friends, toking at each stop.
 Then someone suggested they play a game of Russian roulette.